plicon/guitar-chord-editor/README.md

 3. **Strumming Patterns**
    - [ ] Click "Add Strumming Pattern" to open editor
+   - [ ] Select time signature (4/4, 3/4, or 6/8)
+   - [ ] Select subdivision:
+     - Eighth notes (1 & 2 &) for 4/4 and 3/4
+     - Triplets (1 & a 2 & a) for 3/4
+     - Sixteenth notes (1 e + a 2 e + a) for 4/4
+     - Note: 6/8 only supports triplets
+   - [ ] Select number of bars (1 or 2, except 6/8 which is limited to 1)
-   - [ ] Add up/down strokes on beats and off-beats
+   - [ ] Add up/down strokes by clicking beats
+   - [ ] Verify beat labels display correctly based on subdivision
-   - [ ] Use preset patterns
+   - [ ] Use preset patterns (filtered by time signature and subdivision)
-   - [ ] Verify pattern displays in header and print preview
+   - [ ] Verify pattern displays in header and print preview with correct beat labels

 4. **Chart Metadata**
    - [ ] Enter a chart title